Lead well in churches, missions, and nonprofits by adding a Master of Arts in Ministry Leadership to your undergraduate degree.

 - B.A./B.S. in Youth and Emerging Adult Studies

-You will receive a bachelor's degree after completing the undergraduate requirements, which includes 14-16 credits of the Master of Arts in Ministry Leadership (MAML) courses taught in a traditional day-school format on Northwestern’s beautiful campus.
-You’ll wrap up the remaining 20-22 credits with one additional year of graduate studies offered in an accelerated format (evenings or online) through our Graduate Studies Program.
+You will receive a bachelor's degree after completing the undergraduate requirements.
+This degree includes 14-16 credits of the Master of Arts in Ministry Leadership (MAML) courses taught in a traditional day-school format.
+You’ll wrap up the remaining 20-22 credits with one year of graduate studies offered in an accelerated format (evenings or online) through our Graduate Studies Program.

 What will you learn?